githubteacher/devs-part1-102615/hyderabad-india.md

 ## About Hyderabad, India

-- Capital of Andhra Pradesh state
+- Capital of Telangana state
 - This is in India
 - Charminar is in this city
 - Editing this file again